Maksim-Kvashnin/aptortellini.github.io/_posts/2022-01-20-acer-care-center-privesc.md

 - 2021/12/27: Acer releases the patch, MITRE assigns ID [CVE-2021-45975](https://cve.report/CVE-2021-45975) to this vulnerability;
 - 2022/01/20: [the advisory about the vulnerability](https://community.acer.com/en/kb/articles/14757-acer-care-center-requires-an-update-to-resolve-a-security-vulnerability) and this post are published;

-That's all for today folks, see you next time, last out!
+That's all for today folks, see you next time!

+_last out!_